Self-Abandonment: Why You Keep Putting Yourself Last

 • You avoid expressing your limits

 This is often connected to challenges explored in How to Set Boundaries for Yourself.
+You may worry that setting a boundary will disappoint someone, create conflict, or make you seem selfish, even when the boundary is completely reasonable.

 Chronic People-Pleasing